 6 March 2026

 I have borrowed the following argument before concerning Russia, and like Russia and Putin, in Iran, we have known for decades what we are dealing with.
 So here it is again: Christopher Hitchens argued that there are four conditions under which a country can be said to have surrendered its sovereignty.
-Hitchens’ reasoning remains, as always, rock solid.
-The four criteria listed by Hitchens are repeated aggression against neighbouring states, genocide, harbouring gangsters and internationally wanted terrorists, and fooling around with the non-proliferation treaty.
+Hitchens’ reasoning remains solid.
+The four criteria listed by Hitchens are repeated aggression against neighbouring states, genocide, harbouring gangsters and internationally wanted terrorists, and finally, fooling around with the non-proliferation treaty.

 The hard truth is that if you want a rules-based international order, like it or not, you need a guarantor because not everyone gets along, we have conflicting interests, and some are just bad actors.
 Even the good ones have elections, and leadership changes along with priorities and methodologies.
 The US has demonstrated that clearly enough.